MOptom Master of Optometry

 - An opportunity to develop your skills with surrogate patients before entering work settings

-- The incorporation of the College of Optometrists’ pre-registration year means that upon completion of your degree you will be a registered Optometrist
+- The incorporation of the College of Optometrists’ pre-registration period means that upon completion of your degree you will be a registered Optometrist

 - Access to a variety of practice placements including placements in hospitals

 - At the end of your degree, you will be eligible for full registration with the General Optical Council, allowing you to practice professionally within the UK.